-When an entry is made in the electronic service booklet of the vehicle, service-relevant data is saved in the central IT systems accessible through BMW.
+When an entry is made in the electronic service booklet of the vehicle, service-relevant data is saved in the central IT systems of BMW AG, Munich, Germany.

 If there is a change in vehicle ownership, the data saved in the electronic service booklet can also be viewed by the new vehicle owner.
-An authorised BMW Motorrad retailer or a specialist workshop can also view data that is stored in the electronic service booklet.
+A BMW Motorrad retailer or a specialist workshop can also view data that is stored in the electronic service booklet.